-Major: Psychology - Counseling
+Major: Psychology - Counseling College: Education and Professional Studies

 Course Prefix Course No. Course Title

 PSY 5013 BioSocial Psychology

 PSY 5033 Cultural and Gender Diversity

 PSY 5051 Professional Career Planning

 PSY 5143 Advanced Developmental Psychology

 PSY 5193 Experimental Design

 PSY 5233 Psychopathology

-PSY 5253 Psychodiagnostic Survey
+PSY 5253 Personality pathology & Assessment

 PSY 5263 Legal & Ethical Aspects of Counseling

 PSY 5333 Psychopharmacology

 PSY 5473 Individual Counseling

 PSY 5483 Group Counseling

 PSY 5493 Competency Based Counseling

 PSY 5523 Child & Adolescent Counseling

 PSY 5533 Couples & Family Counseling

 PSY 5563 Advanced Social Psychology

 PSY 5633 Modern Learning Theories

 PSY 5683 Advanced Counseling

 PSY 5803 Wechsler Intelligence Test

 PSY 5813 Diagnostic Testing Tech

-1 hour graduate Psychology Elective
+1 hour gr aduate Ps ychology Elective

 PSY 5900 Practicum Counseling Psychology I

 PSY 5900 Practicum Counseling Psychology II

 - Plan of Study.
 During PSYC 5051, each student must complete a plan of study.
 Each student must then file it immediately with the Jackson College of Graduate Studies.
-The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. www.uco.edu/ceps/dept/psy/ psychology-ma.asp#counseling - 2.
-Advisor Meeting: Meet with graduate program advisor in group or individual advisement session before enrolling second semester. - 3.
+The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. www.uco.edu/ceps/dept/psy/ psychology-ma.asp#counseling - Advisor Meeting: Meet with graduate program advisor in group or individual advisement session before enrolling second semester. - 3.
 Practicum.
 Training in the Counseling program culminates in a two consecutive semester practicum.
 During practicum, students provide supervised services to a diverse clientele in faculty-approved settings.
 Pre-practicum meetings are held prior to each semester's practicum placement to provide information to students about the applications that will be submitted to the Counseling Training Committee (CTC; the Counseling faculty).
 Each student must submit an application, an official transcript, and a curriculum vita.
 In addition to submitting the required materials, students must have completed all of the specified counseling and assessment courses and have no more than nine hours of coursework (not including practicum) remaining.
-Students who apply for practicum experience but have not completed their coursework at UCO must submit to additional review by the CTC and may require further preparation as deemed necessary.
 Once each application has been submitted and minimum requirements have been met, the CTC will review the application and notify the applicant of his/her status.
 Students' performance during their courses of study will be used to assess whether they have acquired the minimum counseling and assessment skills necessary for practicum placement.
 Concerns about students' readiness will be addressed by the CTC and students will be notified concerning any remediation necessary.
-Due to the serious nature of providing counseling and assessment services, students in the Counseling Program will be reviewed periodically by the CTC regarding their personal and professional readiness to apply for practicum. - 4.
-Academic Standards.
+Due to the serious nature of providing counseling and assessment services, students in the Counseling Program will be reviewed periodically by the CTC regarding their personal and professional readiness to apply for practicum.

+- 4. Academic Standards.
 Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C" in general core classes. - (c) no more than six advisor-approved hours from traditional correspondence courses. - 5.
 Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.